Funding and bursaries

 Other units will be available.

-You will complete written assignments and practical observation in your placements.
-You will spend some days in a work placement.
-There will be one exam and one externally assessed research task.
+Written assignments and practical observation in your work placements, plus one exam and one externally assessed research task.